Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Conclusion

 Our joint inference problem leads to a non-convex optimization problem that resembles those in compressed sensing and matrix sensing.
 However, diverging from the conventional framework of matrix sensing, our data are correlated, our joint estimation is in a constrained parameter space and a function space, and the Restricted Isometry Property (RIP) condition rarely holds with a small RIP constant.
 These differences can lead to an optimization landscape with multiple local minima.

 We introduce coercivity conditions that guarantee the identifiability and the well-posedness of the inverse problem.
-These conditions also ensure that the ALS and ORALS algorithms have well-conditioned regression matrices and the asymptotical normality for the ORALS estimator.
+These conditions also ensure that the ALS and ORALS algorithms have well-conditioned regression matrices and asymptotic normality for the ORALS estimator.
 Also, we have established connections between the coercivity and RIP conditions, providing insights into further understanding of the joint estimation problem.

 Interacting particle systems on networks offer a wide array of versatile models applicable across multiple disciplines.
-These include estimating the Kuramoto model on a network, classifying agent roles within leader-follower dynamics, and learning systems with multiple types of interaction kernels.
-Our algorithms are adaptable to various scenarios and applications and amenable to be extended to more general settings, including models with more general interaction kernels.
+We considered here estimating the Kuramoto model on a network, classifying agent roles within leader-follower dynamics, and learning systems with multiple types of interaction kernels.
+Our algorithms are adaptable to various scenarios and applications,r and amenable to be extended to more general settings, including models with more general interaction kernels.

 We expect further applications of the algorithms for the construction of effective reduced heterogeneous models for large multi-scale systems.
 Also, other future directions include generalizations to nonparametric joint estimations, further understanding of the convergence and stability of the ALS algorithm, regularizations enforcing the low-rank structures, and learning from partial observations.